dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 ![](img/pgadmin1.png)

 Click save and let's play around now!
+Click around in your server on the left dropdown.
 You should see your dashboard change and have a bunch of weird charts.

 ### Part 4.3